atorman/dataLeakage/README.md

 When combined with Login Forensics, you can also track every query back to a unique login to identify anomalies in user behavior.

-Each event consists of key information about the Apex execution in the context of a limit including:
+Each event consists of key information about the API transaction including:

 * AdditionalInfo
 * ApiType